StarRocks/starrocks/docs/unloading/Spark_connector.md

 You can also map the StarRocks table to a Spark DataFrame or a Spark RDD, and then read data from the Spark DataFrame or Spark RDD.
 We recommend the use of a Spark DataFrame.

+> **NOTICE**
+>
+> Only users with the SELECT privilege on a StarRocks table can read data from this table.
+You can follow the instructions provided in [GRANT](../sql-reference/sql-statements/account-management/GRANT.md) to grant the privilege to a user.

 ## Usage notes

 - You can filter data on StarRocks before you read the data, thereby reducing the amount of data transferred.